24kmystique/book-discovery/README.md

 My cloned app is now deployed live: https://book-discovery.onrender.com/ .
 There are still a lot of touching up to do and making my components clickable.
 But I was too excited to wait for everything to be done up before deploying it.

-Here are a list of what my deployed web can do:
+Here is a list of what my deployed web can do:
 1. Search for books in query bar
 ![Demo searching for books in query bar](assets/readme/searchForBooks.gif)